Acceptable Use of Electronic Resources policy

 - sending chain mail;

-- downloading, viewing, and/or sharing of materials in violation of Caltech's policy regarding Unlawful Harassment, including Gender-Based Misconduct;
+- downloading, viewing, and/or sharing of materials in violation of Caltech's policies regarding Unlawful Harassment and Sex- and Gender-Based Misconduct

 - intrusion into computer systems to alter or destroy data or computer programs (e.g., hacking or cracking); or